About and History of Events

 On April 24, he began showing signs of a cold.

-On the morning of April 28, we went to Luis França Hospital.
-We were advised to go back home.
+On the morning of April 28, we went to the hospital.

 That evening, his condition worsened.
 He was hospitalized for bronchiolitis.